hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 When running your own DGE analysis, there are several important questions to ask when selecting the appropriate method.
 Some important considerations:

 1. Do you have enough cells to aggregate and do a pseudobulk analysis on?
-2. Are there smaller cell states among the celltype that would be lost after pseudobulking and averaging expression?
+2. Are there smaller cell states within a celltype that would be lost after pseudobulking and averaging expression?
 3. Is there a latent variable that should be included in a design model?
 4. Are there biological replicates that could be used to account for the variability in the data?